This Is the "It" Hairstyle the Year You Were Born

-As a new decade rolled in, hairstyles started to veer from the super polished, sleek 'dos of the 1950s.
+As a new decade rolled in, hairstyles started to veer away from the super polished, sleek 'dos of the 1950s.
 Instead, the ideal look was the perfectly imperfect stacked updo, made famous by Bardot.

 1961: The Pageboy

 Serving as the precursor to the mod look, the pageboy became the hairstyle in 1961.
 Actress Hayley Mills rocked the style—a round top with smoothed-under tips—for her role in The Parent Trap that year.

 1962: The Beehive

 The Beehive was first created by Margaret Vinci Heldt for Modern Beauty Shop Magazine in 1960, when the editors pushed her to think outside of the box to find the next innovative hairstyle.
 Eventually, the style became ubiquitous with 1960s hair, largely thanks to Hepburn's picture-perfect one in Breakfast at Tiffany's, which opened at the end of 1961.

 1963: Fringe Bangs

-Whatever Bardot did with her hair, the world followed.
-Such was the case with her heavy, middle-parted bangs that were everywhere throughout the decade.
+Whatever Bardot did with her hair, the world copied.
+Such was the case with her heavy, middle-parted bangs that were everywhere throughout the '60s.

 1964: The Flipped Bob

-When Bewitched made its debut in 1964, the flipped bob Elizabeth Montgomery sported came with it.
+When Bewitched made its debut in 1964, the flipped bob Elizabeth Montgomery sported became a major hit along with it.
 Even Jackie Kennedy made this her signature 'do in the early '60s.

 1965: The Five-Point Cut

 In the mid-'60s, hairstylist Vidal Sassoon invented the geometric five-point cut.
 This simple hairstyle was an attempt to liberate working women from seriously time-consuming styling, according to Elle.

 "Women were going back to work, they were assuming their own power.
 They didn't have time to sit under the dryer anymore," Sassoon told the Los Angeles Times of the look decades later.